 show platform port-asic <0-1> read register SifRacInvalidRingWordCnt switch <switch#>

-For Polaris (16.X code) the commands are the following:
+For Polaris (16.X code) these are the commands:

 show plat hardware fed sw <#/active/standby> fwd-asic register read register-name SifRacDataCrcErrorCnt asic <0-1>